KazChe/modus-intelligent-api/BLOG.md

 - Then Wazeo executes resulting Wasm modules regardless of source language (github.com/tetratelabs/wazero)

 Wazero is one runtime to Wasm, like [WASI](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)

 > wazero is a WebAssembly runtime, written completely in Go.
 It has no platform dependencies, so can be used in any environment supported by Go.

 WASI is an excellent general purpose for Wasm and a formal spec for system-level interfaces for Wasm, but Wazero is Wasm runtime for embedding Wasm execution within Go applications and Go ecosystem.
 However, I should emphasize that Wazero is a Wasm runtime and at the end of the day it provides execution context to Wasm modules whether they were compiled from Go or AssemblyScript.

 #### Model-Native Design:

-This concept of Model-Native refers to how Modus integrates models directly into its platform and how they are treates as first-class components.
+This concept of Model-Native refers to how Modus integrates AI models directly into its platform and how they are treated as first-class components.
 Leveraging this concept and its implementation by Modus, provides us with the following advantages:

 ##### Seamless AI integration

 Modus includes a built-in model interface that allows you to interact with AI models just as you would be with APIs.This interface abstracts away complexities like SDK integration or API specific parameters.

 ##### Centralized Model Management

 Models are defined in the Modus manifest (modus.json).
 You can configure models, for example, specifying parameters like token limits, temperature and more, creating a consistent access.
 For instance integrating a new AI model might require only updating the Modus manifest (modus.json).

 Here we're using OpenAI's gpt-4o model:

 ```json
 {
   "$schema": "https://schema.hypermode.com/modus.json",